Promotions Review Committee (PRC) Terms of Reference

 Centre for Learning Innovation and Simulation representative

-• Participate as a non-voting member and participate in the committee discussion; and
+• Participate as a non-voting member and participate in the committee discussions related to mattes of curriculum.

 PRC Administrative Assistant

-• Schedule the PRC meetings and organize the PRC agenda assigning the appropriate Academic Chair as PRC Chair;
+• Schedule the PRC meetings and organize the PRC agenda.

-• Record meeting minutes and distributes the minutes to the appropriate members and record the names of the attending PRC Chair and PRC Members as electronic signature of approval; and
+• Record meeting minutes and record the names of the attending PRC Chair and PRC Members as electronic signature of approval.

 V. DECISION MAKING PROCESS/VOTING